Freight Bound for Success

 - If your claim presentation is missing any of the required documentation, the resolution of your claim will be delayed.

-- After your freight claim has been audited, you will either receive a check in settlement or a letter detailing why we feel that ECM TRANSPORT is not responsible for the loss or damage.
+- After your freight claim has been audited, you will receive a settlement check or a letter detailing why we feel that ECM TRANSPORT is not responsible for the loss or damage.

 What should I do with damaged goods?